abhie7/event-management-system-net-core/README.md

 - **AccountController**: Manages user authentication, including login, register, and logout functionalities.
 - **EventsController**: Handles CRUD operations for events.
 - **CategoriesController**: Handles CRUD operations for categories.

+## Database

+### PostgreSQL

+Event Management System utilizes PostgreSQL as its relational database management system.
+PostgreSQL offers robust features, reliability, and scalability, making it an ideal choice for storing and managing event-related data.

+PostgreSQL enables efficient data handling, ACID compliance, and support for complex queries, ensuring the system's stability and performance.
+Additionally, PostgreSQL's support for JSON data types allows for flexible schema design, accommodating various event attributes and configurations.

+By leveraging PostgreSQL, the Event Management System ensures data integrity, scalability, and optimal performance, providing users with a seamless experience while managing events and categories.

 ## Views
 ### **Login**: Allows users to log in to the system.